It’s tasty but its not edible…..and it has sold a million units in the first 12 months of its existence.

 How much does a Raspberry Pi cost?

-You can pick up a base model for £25.
+You can pick up a new model B for £29.
 However, bear in mind that in addition to the credit sized circuit board you will need a keyboard, mouse, monitor (you can use most TVs), Ethernet cable and SD memory card.
 It’s worth shopping around to get the cheapest parts which can be a fun challenge for your kids (they can also get them via the Roosterbank Shop).

 We also recommend you read the Raspberry Pi User Guide, Co-authored by the Pi creator, it will help you get the RPi up and running in no time.
 Alternatively, you can check out the Raspberry Pi site forum for free resources, projects and help with everything Pi.